AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
   def drain_time(self):
-  """This function calculates how long it takes for a dump from the tipping bucket to drain into the tank, assuming that the bottom of the pipe (which connects the 1 inch pipe to the holding tank) is in line with the water level in the cannister and does not begin draining out until the dump is complete.
+  """This function calculates how long it takes for a dump from the tipping bucket to drain into the tank, assuming that the bottom of the drain pipe (which connects the 1 inch pipe to the holding tank) is in line with the water level in the cannister and does not begin draining out until the dump is complete.
 Note that this time should be approximately the same as the time it takes for the tipping bucket to fill up"""